shichao-an/notes/docs/bd/ch2.md

 [![Figure 2.8 A mutable schema for FaceSpace user information.
 When details change—say, Tom moves to Los Angeles—previous values are overwritten and lost.](figure_2.8_600.png)](figure_2.8.png "Figure 2.8 A mutable schema for FaceSpace user information.
 When details change—say, Tom moves to Los Angeles—previous values are overwritten and lost.")

-With an immutable schema, rather than storing a current snapshot, you create a separate record every time a user’s information evolves.
+With an immutable schema, rather than storing a current snapshot, you create a separate record every time a user's information evolves.
 Accomplishing this requires two changes:

 1. Track each field of user information in a separate table.
 2. Tie each unit of data to a moment in time when the information is known to be true.